 Video of the Day

-A 4-in. layer of organic mulch surrounding but not touching the base of the plant helps keep the roots cool and conserves moisture.
-Organic mulch also adds nutrients to the soil as it decomposes, further reducing the need for added fertilizer.
+A 4-in. layer of organic mulch surrounding (but not touching) the base of the plant helps keep roots cool and conserves moisture.
+Organic mulch also adds nutrients to soil as it decomposes, further reducing the need for added fertilizer.
 If the plant needs more nutrition, evenly spread 1/4 to 1/2 cup of complete, all-purpose granular fertilizer around the root zone and water in well.
-Fertilize in spring, when new growth appears.
+The time to do this is in spring, right around the period when new growth begins to appear.

-In winter, fountain grass can become dry as tinder and burns easily.
-Other types of ornamental plants such as flax, lavender or clumping bamboo may be better choices in areas prone to wildfire.
-Ornamental grasses can have sharp edges, especially when the leaves are dry and stiff.
+In winter, fountain grass can become dry as tinder and can burn easily.
+Other types of ornamental plants, such as flax, lavender or clumping bamboo, may be better choices in areas prone to wildfire.
+Another point to remember is that like other ornamental grasses, fountain grass has sharp edges (especially when leaves are dry and stiff) that can cause painful cuts.
 Wear work gloves or heavy gardening gloves when handling fountain grass.

 With a dash of care and attention, you'll soon be tending to beautiful, healthy and vibrant purple fountain grass.
 Here's to your next gardening endeavor!